seanocali/Tilted/README.md

 ## Features

 - Automatic rom detection and library creation.
 Point to one or more rom folders you're done.
 No need to go through a bunch of steps or do one platform at a time.
 No need to provide your own database files (unless you want to).
-If your games are not well named or organized that's not a problem because Tilted Agent will also check hash signitures if need be.
+If your games are not well named or organized that's not a problem because Tilted Agent will also check hash signatures if need be.
 None of your files will be moved, copied, deleted or renamed.
 Instead Tilted creates a user's game library which is tagged with everything about the games such as proper titles, languages, descriptions, etc.

 - Intelligent media detection and game matching.
 Tilted will check many possible folder and file naming conventions for media and match them appropriately to your games.

 - Web API with WebSocket push notifications offers the potential for countless second-screen possibilities such as wireless marquees, live control panels, and digital manuals.
 This feature is particularly exciting for arcade cabinet builders.

 - Smart playlist creation.
-The games in your collection are logically filtered and displayed so that you don't see multiple versions of the same game while prioitizing your language and locale.
+The games in your collection are logically filtered and displayed so that you don't see multiple versions of the same game while prioritizing your language and locale.
 Clones and bad dumps are ignored.
 Various playlist menu schemes are available.
 Special exception games are easy to make with force include and force exclude options.
 You can also provide your own custom playlists with as many sub-menus as you want.

 - Supports importing HyperSpin themes and HyperSpin override transitions.
 Also supports full screen video wallpaper as well as HTML5 animated wallpaper (which in turn may contain many different videos and animations).
-Seamlessly transition betwen all wallpaper types and even mix video backgrounds with animated overlays.
+Seamlessly transition between all wallpaper types and even mix video backgrounds with animated overlays.

 - Tilted UI comes with a highly customizable default skin as well as the ability to design and save your own basic skins in the application itself.
 Skin packages may include custom overlay graphics, sounds, and fonts that require no system installation.
 For advanced designers, you can also create a 100% fully customized skin by providing a XAML file.
 Your advanced skin can still use selected menus and controls of the default skin if you want, or you can replace the entire UI with your own creation.